vmware/vmware-aria-operations-integration-sdk/doc/mp-test.md

   -h, --help            show this help message and exit -n [0-999], --collection-number [0-999]
                         Start at a custom collection number instead of 0.
-  -w COLLECTION_WINDOW_START, --collection-window-start COLLECTION_WINDOW_START
+  -w COLLECTION_WINDOW_DURATION, --collection-window-duration COLLECTION_WINDOW_DURATION
-                        Sets a custom collection window start time to time before present.
+                        Sets a custom collection window duration in h hours, m minutes, or s seconds.
 The collection window end time will always be the current time.
+For example, '-w 20m' sets the window to the interval (20 minutes before now, now).
   -t TIMEOUT, --timeout TIMEOUT
                         Timeout limit for REST request performed.
 ```